zyt02/Interactive-Lab-Hub/Lab 3/README.md

 ```
 </details>

--Initially, I tried to have the assistant keep track of players’ names (e.g., Charlotte, Eva, and Zoe).
+- Initially, I tried to have the assistant keep track of players’ names (e.g., Charlotte, Eva, and Zoe).
 However, after testing with a few of muy friends, I realized that the speech-to-text recognition often failed to correctly capture the names.
 To fix this issue, I replaced the names with generic identifiers such as “user 1,” “user 2,” and “user 3.”
 This change improved accuracy, as the speech recognizer could more reliably detect which user’s score needed to be updated.

 <details>
   <summary> Click to expand the conversation details (between the user and the device) </summary>